locationtech/geomesa/docs/user/convert/premade/adsbx.rst

 ----------

 The converter definitions provided include:
-- adsbx : For historical storage.
+- adsbx-historical : For historical storage Ex.
+Accumulo, HBase, GeoMesa FSDS
-- adsbx-multi : For historical storage. ``feature-path`` will need to match your input json array structure.
-- adsbx-live-single : For live storage Ex.
+- adsbx-live : For live storage Ex.
 Kafka, Redis

 These extend from a common converter named ``adsbx-base`` and provide additional configuration.
 For historical data storage, ``id-field`` is a unique concatenation formed from Icao, dtg, Lat, and Long.